Fixed Price vs. Time & Materials: App Project Guide 2026

 |---|---|

-| Client has no bandwidth for weekly reviews | T&M requires active engagement — disengaged clients lose budget control |
+| The client has no bandwidth for weekly reviews | T&M requires active engagement; disengaged clients lose budget control |

-| Fixed regulatory budget with no flexibility | Stakeholders need a number; T&M makes that impossible without NTE cap |
+| Fixed regulatory budget with no flexibility | Stakeholders need a number; T&M makes that impossible without the NTE cap |

 | Very small, clearly defined task | Simple integrations or single features are faster and cheaper on Fixed Price |

-| Client has poor requirements discipline | Without a clear backlog owner, T&M spending drifts without output |
+| The client has poor requirements discipline | Without a clear backlog owner, T&M spending drifts without output |

 A not-to-exceed (NTE) clause mitigates the biggest T&M risk.
 Adding a spending cap that requires your sign-off before the team crosses gives you the flexibility of T&M with a meaningful budget guardrail.